You can create a free listing for yourself in our online Directory of Indiana Arts Workers. Writers and performers too!learn more

 2005 - Dr. Yocheved Samson became ArtsWORK's first Chairperson.

-2006 - Funds received for development of the ArtsWORK website via the 1st of several Forum Follow-up grants from the NEA and NADC, distributed by the IAC.
+2006 - Funds received for development of the ArtsWORK website via the 1st of three Forum Follow-up grants from the NEA and NADC, distributed by the IAC.
 Chris Karson became Chairperson and created the Wheelchair Monologues performances.
 Indianapolis Museum of Art began hosting regular ArtsWORK meetings.

 2009 - National Arts Accessibility Leadership Award given to the IAC in recognition of ArtsWORK's achievements.
 The cash award used to create the IAC's Artist Access program, offering competitive, professional development grants to 14 individual artists with disabilities.
 Wug Laku became Chairperson.

-2010 - Creative Networks Project established Satellite groups in New Albany and Bloomington (3rd Follow-up grant.)
+2010 - Creative Networks Project established Satellite groups in New Albany and Bloomington (3rd follow-up grant.)
 1st Advisory Board elected.

 2011- Nina McCoy named interim Chairperson, instituted ArtsWORK Professional Development workshops.
 ArtsWORK New Albany and South Central ArtsWORK Indiana offered monthly meetings and professional presentations.
+A remodeled artsworkindiana.org launched.